openSUSE/IBus-Theme-Tools/README.md

 ibus-theme-tools
 ```

-If you use Arch Linux, you can also use AUR to install as a system extension:
+If you use Arch Linux, you can also use AUR to install:

 ```bash
 yay -S ibus-theme-tools